 Employers can take a multitude of actions to help workers become healthier.
 And now’s a good time, as many people put ‘a healthier lifestyle’ atop their New Year’s resolution lists.

 An effective wellness program can not only save money, but it can expand the bottom line through increased productivity from healthier workers.
-However, employers need to understand it is a long-term investment and the return might not be seen for several years.
+However, employers need to understand it is a long-term investment, and the return might not be seen for several years.

 Companies of any size can implement some type of wellness program.
 In fact, a recent survey showed more than half of employers with at least 50 employees have adopted a program.
 Most important is to make sure the program is specific to the company’s culture and needs.
-That said, there are several elements that can help result in a successful wellness program.
+That said, several elements can help result in a successful wellness program.

 4 Keys To A Healthier Workforce Through Wellness